 Hey, Stupid, use a SOOPD!
 One shade that doesn’t get much time off the bench but I find absolutely beautiful is the SOOPD, for 5cm f2 Summitars.

 I bought this hood for my Summitar, not really realising how large it is.
 I really feel silly using it but I haven’t had the heart to hock it because it’s just so goddamn marvelous.
 It has black crinkle finish paint on its rear panel and front panels have a silky smooth matte finish with big, proud engraving.
-There are two versions of the SOOPD but I think they both carry the same name; a push button pressure fit mount, which is very common and a rare clamp-on type.
+There are two major versions of the SOOPD but I think they both carry the same name; a push button pressure fit mount, which is very common and a rare clamp-on type.
 Anyway, what’s amazing about these hoods is that they fold flat with remarkable ease and precision.
 Open or closed, there is very little, maybe zero play in SOOPD, an excellent example of Leica’s manufacturing panache.
 SOOPD also goes by the name SOOFM.